-“Who would read a novel about Starbucks?”, I asked the facilitator of my “Author Development” class.
+“Who would read a novel Starbucks novel?”
+I asked the facilitator of my “Author Development” class.
+Her answer would be important to me.
+After all, I had just written one.
 She looked my way and made eye contact for a moment.
 She then looked out above my head towards the wall behind me in order to give herself a second to think.

-I have been getting a bunch of good info and intel in this class.
-Just to clarify a bit, this isn’t a class on developing oneself as an actual writer.
-This class is directed towards creating a brand and finding an audience for one’s work.
-The facilitator, Darice www.thepowercollective.net has been successful in building her own brand and business based upon a book she released some years ago.
-Granted, her title was non-fiction and Tripio is contemporary historical fiction, set at a Starbucks in Chicago in the summer of 1992.
+Up until then, I have been getting a bunch of good info and intel in this class.
+Just to clarify a bit, this wasn’t a class on developing oneself as an actual writer.
+This class was directed towards creating a brand and finding an audience for one’s work.
+The facilitator, Darice of www.thepowercollective.net has been successful in building her own brand and business based upon a book she released some years ago.
+Granted, her title was non-fiction and Tripio is a work of fiction, set at a Starbucks in Chicago in the summer of 1992.
 However, the book market globally is worth $145 billion dollars.
-With that in my head, I felt I could get something from her wisdom.
-Like some of that money.
+I took this three class course with that in mind, hoping I could get something from her wisdom.
+And maybe even some of that global book market money.

-I have discovered that there are a lot of people out there to help get your book published.
-A quick click or two reveals zillions of podcasts, books on selling books, websites, seminars, and blogs offering a dizzying variety of solutions on how to get your book placed in the right genre, at the right time in the right place at the right price with the right cover.
-My joke response to it all is that people will do anything to get their book sold- except write a good one.
+I discovered during the first two classes that there are a lot of people out there who want to help get your book published.
+A quick click or two reveals zillions of podcasts, books on selling books, websites, seminars, and blogs offering a dizzying variety of solutions on how to get your book placed in the right genre, at the right time, in the right place at the right price with the right cover.
+Alas, I wrote Tripio with none of that in mind.
+I was also discovering that it would have been wiser to find a genre, a category, a searchable title, a clickable cover, a bannered headline for that cover and lots more before taking a book to market.
+My bad.
+It was even best to do all this before even writing said book.
+Double my bad.
+I felt like I had a lot of catching up to do.

-Darice has spent considerable time and trouble navigating this 145 billion dollar ocean so I was all ears awaiting her response to my question.
+Fortunately for me, Darice had spent considerable time and trouble navigating this 145 billion dollar ocean so I was all ears awaiting her response to my question.
 She returned her gaze from the wall to look me in the eyes to answer “Coffee drinkers.”

 “May I help who’s next?”